A dataset of primary nasopharyngeal carcinoma MRI with multi-modalities segmentation: Data Records

-The dataset \cite{Li2024NPCdataset} is available on \url{https://zenodo.org/records/10900202}.
-It is distributed under the Creative Commons Attribution 4.0 International License (CC BY 4.0) (\url{https://creativecommons.org/licenses/by/4.0/}).
-The structure of the dataset is depicted in Figure~\ref{fig:datasturcture}.
-To visualize segmentation, ITK-SNAP (\url{http://www.itksnap.org/pmwiki/pmwiki.php}) is useful.
-For reading MRI data in Python, the PyDICOM library (\url{https://pydicom.github.io/}) is available.
+To visualize segmentation, ITK-SNAP is useful.
+For reading MRI data in Python, the PyDICOM library is available.
 Moreover, vtkmodules and Nibabel are suitable for processing ROI data in Python.
 These tools have been specifically tested and verified, but other general software and libraries are also capable of reading and visualizing this dataset.